Urban Punk

-Urban Punk was formed October, 2010, in San Francisco, California, and is composed of hip-hop veteran, H2O (Harrell Harris), and 3rd season American Idol finalist La Toya London.
+Urban Punk was formed October, 2010, in San Francisco, California, and is composed of hip-hop veteran, H2O (Harrell Harris), and 3rd season American Idol finalist LaToya London.
 They fuse their musical influences, combining Europop melodies with edgy hip-hop rhythms and R&B hooks.
 H2O has worked with everyone from Mix Master Mike and Bruno Mars to Fergie.

 H began his career as a solo artist but soon joined forces with DJ Q Bert, MixMaster Mike, DJ Apollo and FMD to form FM20, a super group that blended alternative rock with hip hop.
 He then released two solo albums, Temporary Insanity (2007) and Therapy in 2008.
-In 2007 H recorded a track featuring Fergie of Black Eyed Peas, entitled "Just Leave".
+In 2007, H recorded a track featuring Fergie of Black Eyed Peas, entitled "Just Leave".
 In 2009, H2O formed the group Prototype, produced by Keith Harris, producer and drummer for the Black Eye Peas.
 Prototype went on tour with the Black Eyed Peas.
 In 2010, after the Black Eyed Peas tour, H2O completed one of many successful tours with Sergio Mendes.
 In 2010, H2O collaborated with Bruno Mars on a track entitled "Turn Me On".

 In 2004, La Toya London was a finalist in the 3rd season of American Idol, and was named one of the "Three Divas" along with Fantasia Barrino and Jennifer Hudson.
 On May 12, 2004, in a result that came as a surprise to many, including the judges, London became the ninth of the twelve finalists to be eliminated, finishing in fourth place, with Barrino also landing in the bottom two.
 Paula Abdul was in tears when LaToya sang her farewell song, "Don't Rain on My Parade" and the other two judges gave her a standing ovation.